 The term “biologics” refers to any drug that the body or another organism naturally produces.

-For people with for UC, biologics can help reduce harmful inflammation in the gut.
+For people with UC, biologics can help reduce harmful inflammation in the gut.
 They can also help a person achieve and maintain remission.

 Even if a person has no symptoms, the medications can prevent flare-ups.